PiSupply/Ryanteck/RTK Motor Controller/Software/basicC/cTutorial.md

 # Programming the RTK-000-001 / RTK-000-003 using C

+## This tutorial may no longer work as wiringPi is now discontinued.
+No support can now be given for this.

 In this tutorial we will be showing you how to program your RTK-000-001 Motor Controller to control two motors.
 These instructions also apply to the RTK-000-003 Budget Robotics Kit.